Fine-Grained Authorization in Keycloak Explained

 - Obtain user access token

-- Make request to token end point similar to following and the result will yield true if permission granted
+- Make request to the token endpoint similar to the following, and the result will yield true if permission is granted:

 -d "response_mode=decision"